wp-plugins/wp-e-commerce-weightregion-shipping/readme.txt

 Tested up to: 3.3.1
 Stable tag: 4.4.1

-Shipping module for the WP E-Commerce system that offers weight based shipping to various destination types
+Shipping module for the WP E-Commerce system that offers weight based shipping to various destination types.

 == Description ==